UCI-GDIM32-W25/in-class-activities-lilliaes-10/README.md

 In today's class, I worked on searching online for free character and resource assets for my group's game project.
 I was able to find an adventurer characters pack and basic collectible items/resources set to download and upload to our project.

+#

+# W8

+### Activity 1

+Shaders can be used to enhance visuals of object materials and scenic items in the Unity game.
+Animations from other sources might not work with other 3D models, as they have to be rigged to the specific model types.
+Additionally, you can add these effects in the scene through post provessing paclaging in the Unity registry.
+A new layer needs to be made to add the new volume component to it.

+### Activity 2

+Attendance: Lillian, Weida, Leandro

+### Activity 3